 In many cases, members of the group may utilize a range of tactics, including modeling, persuading, and even bullying to try to get other members of the group to conform to a certain set of expectations.

 A number of well-known psychology experiments have explored conformity.
 Such experiments have contributed to our understanding of why people conform and how it can affect behavior in both positive and negative ways.

 Jenness’s Conformity Experiment

 In one of the first experiments on conformity, psychologist Arthur Jenness asked participants to guess how many beans were in a glass bottle.
 People were asked individually and then later placed in a room to discuss.
-After the discussion, Jenness found that the majority of the participants changed their answers in order to conform to what the rest of the group had estimated.
+After the discussion, Jenness found that the majority of the participants changed their answers to conform to what the rest of the group had estimated.

 Asch’s Conformity Experiments

-During the 1950s, social psychologist Solomon Asch conducted a series of experiments in which participants were asked to perform a perceptual task.
+During the 1950s, social psychologist Solomon Asch conducted experiments in which participants were asked to perform a perceptual task.
 In this simple task, they had to look at a line and choose the line from a set of three different lines that matched the original one in terms of length.

 However, other people in the group were in on the experiment and would intentionally select the wrong line.
 The results revealed that the majority of people (around 75% of the participants) would go along with the wrong answer at least one time.

 In these experiments, psychologist Muzafer Sherif had participants guess the distance that a light dot moved in a dark room.
 The movement of the light was actually due only to an autokinetic effect caused by the movements of the eyes.

 Sherif found that when people were asked how far the light moved in part of a group, their answers all tended to be rather similar.
 When asked individually without the influence of the group, however, their answers were far more variable.
 His results indicated that because people were unsure, they looked to the rest of the group to inform their responses.